-- > Joint Venture Info Quest SPACE HELLAS", The aim of the Joint Venture is the development of the IS survey for the Hellenic National Cadastre - > Joint Venture "SPACE HELLAS KONSTANTINOS SYMPONIS LTD." The aim of the Joint Venture is the provision and implementation of Broadband networks. - Joint Venture ALKYONA" The aim is the development of meteorological radar network. . - > The aim is the modernization of the Hellenic National Meteorological Service - ➢ Joint Venture "SPACE HELLAS S.A KBI IMPULS HELLAS S.A".
-The scope of this joint venture is the implementation of the assigned, through public bid, project DORY (Development of Infrastructures for the initial service of the needs of agencies in the Public Sector located in remote areas, as regards advanced communication technologies by use of the Hellas Sat - DORY Public Satellite System).
+- Joint Venture Info Quest SPACE HELLAS", The aim of the Joint Venture is the development of the IS survey for the Hellenic National Cadaster. - > The aim is the modernization of the Hellenic National Meteorological Service. - Joint Venture "SPACE HELLAS S.A KBI IMPULS HELLAS S.A".
+The scope of this joint venture is the implementation of the assigned, through public bid, project DORY (Development of Infrastructures for the initial service of the needs of agencies in the Public Sector located in remote areas, as regards advanced communication technologies by use of the Hellas Sat DORY Public Satellite System).